Tim Mohr: Translation

+Collaborations

+Many of Mohr's writing projects were collaborations with celebrity musicians and other pop-cultural figures.
 A project Mohr was working on with Hunter S. Thompson at the time Thompson's death was published as the writer's final interview in Playboy's May 2005 issue and later included in the book Ancient Gonzo Wisdom, published by Da Capo.

 Mohr collaborated with original Guns N' Roses and Velvet Revolver bassist Duff McKagan on It's So Easy (and other lies), McKagan's memoir, published in October, 2011.
 The Los Angeles Public Library included It's So Easy on its list of the best books of the year, and the book was also named one of Amazon.com's "Best Books of 2011: Entertainment Section".
 Mohr also edited Gil Scott-Heron's posthumous memoir, The Last Holiday, which was published in January 2012.

 In April 2014, KISS frontman Paul Stanley published Face the Music, a memoir he collaborated on with Mohr.
 The book peaked at number two on the New York Times Best Seller list.

 In June, 2021, Nonbinary, the memoir by Genesis P-Orridge, which Mohr collaborated on during P-Orridge's final years of life, was published a year after the death of the industrial music icon and cultural provocateur.

+Death

+Mohr died of pancreatic cancer on 31 March 2025, at the age of 55.